Sorry, you need to enable JavaScript to visit this website.

 Food Waste Prevention & Donation

-Stopping food waste before it begins and donating food is the best practice before composting or anaerobically digesting waste.
-Learn all about food donation and waste prevention.
+Stopping food waste before it begins and donating food are the best practices before composting.
+Learn all about food donation and waste prevention

 Food Waste Drop-Off

-District residents can drop off food waste to be composted at weekend food waste drop-off events at designated farmers' markets and community sites or at more than thirty 24/7 "smart bins" citywide.
+District residents can drop off food waste for composting at weekend food waste drop-off events at designated farmers' markets and community sites, or at more than thirty 24-hour "smart bins" citywide.

 Residential Food Waste Collection